arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - **Static Public IP** that you own as long as you don't delete it
 - Can be attached to an EC2 instance (even when it is stopped)
 - Soft limit of 5 elastic IPs per account
-- **Billed as long as you own the IP but not attached it to anything**
+- Doesn’t incur charges as long as the following conditions are met (EIP behaving like any other public IP randomly assigned to an EC2 instance):
+	-   The Elastic IP is associated with an Amazon EC2 instance
+	-   The instance associated with the Elastic IP is running
+	-   The instance has only one Elastic IP attached to it

 ## Placement Groups (Placement Strategies)
 - **Cluster Placement Group (optimize for network)**